Looking for a Personalized Diet Plan?

 • Coconut water has a moderate glycemic index (GI) which means it can moderately increase blood sugar levels.

-• There is not enough research that concludes whether coconut water is good for diabetes.
+• There is not enough research that conclude whether coconut water is good for diabetes.

 Coconut water, the clear liquid found inside young green coconuts, has gained popularity in recent years as a natural and refreshing beverage.
 It is a low-calorie beverage containing natural sugars.
 It helps restore electrolytes after exercise and prevents dehydration.